Dragonpetcrimson/Worbit/docs/Orbit Technical Guide.md

    - Use `get_standardized_filename()` for consistent naming

 5. **HTML References**
-   - Always use `supporting_images/` prefix in HTML
-   - Use relative paths for better portability
+   - Use relative paths for portability
    - Validate HTML references with `check_html_references()`

 ## Extending Orbit